 While Strother relied in his writing and researching skills for his internship, he has brought internship experience back to his classes as well.

-“I’m taking Narrative Nonfiction with Dr. Jack Shuler and I am writing about Great Lake Fisheries.
+“I’m taking Narrative Journalism with Dr. Jack Shuler and I am writing about Great Lake Fisheries.
 I have so many resources and people I know now.”